Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

 Here, I have discussed Meteorological data first, and then Geographical.
 However, these are parallel processes and the order doesn't matter.

-## Step 1a: Get Gridded Meteorological Data to guide the simulation.
+## Step 1a: Gridded Meteorological Data

 * Choosing the Reanalysis dataset: [List of available GRIB datasets from NCAR](http://www2.mmm.ucar.edu/wrf/users/download/free_data.html).
   * For Paris, I used ERA by ECMWF.